 Your donation will contribute to CIAF operational costs (loan and transportation costs of Thancoupie’s artwork to and from Cairns) to ensure the exhibition is a true reflection of works representing Thancoupie’s legacy.

-CIAF is a not-for-profit company, committed to strengthening and celebrating culture, and is seeking new revenue raising strategies, sponsorship and philanthropy beyond existing government funding.
+Cairns Indigenous Art Fair Ltd is a not-for-profit company with Deductible Gift Recipient (DGR) and Australian Charities and Not-for-Profit Commission (ACNC) Status.
+CIAF is committed to strengthening and celebrating culture, and is seeking new revenue raising strategies, sponsorship and philanthropy beyond existing government funding.

 Your support assists CIAF in continuing to attract and nurture national and international recognition for the appreciation of the vital cultural contribution of Queensland Aboriginal and Torres Strait Islander Peoples.